 The Virginia Commonwealth University Department of Biostatistics is housed in the School of Medicine and is committed to excellence in providing a graduate training program, conducting multidisciplinary collaborative biomedical research and developing new statistical methods.

 Faculty members teach classes and publish an average of two methodological publications per year in statistical or related journals and seven collaborative publications in a wide variety of biomedical journals.
 They also collaborate on an average of four new grant applications and four new grant awards per year.
 The faculty members are currently 66 percent externally funded through collaborative research on projects in other schools and departments at VCU.
 These collaborative research efforts stimulate the development of biostatistical methodology as our faculty members apply theoretical methods to the analysis of biomedical data.
-Faculty members also serve as reviewers and editors for professional journals, serve on NIH study sections and participate in international multidisciplinary collaborative research.
+Faculty members also serve as reviewers and editors for many professional journals, serve on NIH study sections and participate in international multidisciplinary collaborative research.

 The mission of the Department of Biostatistics is the improvement of human health through methodological research, the education of graduate students and health science researchers in biostatistical methods and applications, and collaborative health sciences research.
 We conduct methodological research motivated by collaborative alliances, which in turn contributes to and enhances our educational mission.
 By focusing on the integration of methodological and collaborative research, our students develop strong biostatistical and communication skills, enabling them to assume leadership positions in academia, government and industry.